-Whistleblowers are employees who expose fraud, waste, or other misconduct occurring within their company.
-Retaliation against whistleblowers is nothing new, but legislative policies to protect whistleblowers from being fired, harassed or otherwise abused in the workplace are comparatively new.
+Whistleblowers are employees who expose fraud, waste, or other misconduct within their company.
+Retaliation against whistleblowers is nothing new, but legislative policies to protect whistleblowers from being fired, harassed, or otherwise abused in the workplace are comparatively new.

 A New Chapter in Whistleblower Regulatory Compliance

 The March 2014 ruling opens a new chapter in small business regulatory compliance.
-The reality of a federal investigation can be disastrous to smaller firms, and still compliance rules are the same here as they are for public companies who have had to comply since 2002.
+The reality of a federal investigation can be disastrous to smaller firms, and still, compliance rules are the same here as for public companies who have had to comply since 2002.